mb0/xelf-old/DESIGN.md

 any container with a underscore path segment `@mylist._`.

 Type variables represent unresolved types and are used during type inference and checking.
-They start with reference prefix followed by a numeric type variable id '@123'.
+They start with reference prefix followed by a numeric id '@123'.
 The naked at-sign '@' without id represents a new type variable with any new id.

 Type variables can have one parameter acting as constraint, that is usually a base type or a type alternative.
 For example '@1:num' or '(@:alt str raw list)'.